FStarLang/PoP-in-FStar/book/pulse/pulse_ch1.rst

     many tools to make existentials convenient to use. ``exists x. p`` is valid in a state ``s`` if there is a witness ``w`` such that ``p [w/x]`` is valid in ``s``.
-For experts, existential quantification is impredicate, in the sense that one can quantify over ``vprops`` themselves, i.e., ``exists* (p:vprop). q`` is allowed.
+For experts, existential quantification is impredicative, in the sense that one can quantify over ``vprops`` themselves, i.e., ``exists* (p:vprop). q`` is allowed.